 Apart from the slimming benefits, walking strengthens the heart and lungs, improves bone density and boosts your mood by increasing the production of the feel-good endorphins in the body.
 But, best of all, it helps suppress appetite, so you lose weight.

-Our top tips to help you reach your 10,000 steps a day
+Our top tips to help you reach your 10,000 steps challenge goal

 - Take up the challenge with a friend – you could go for a long walk while catching up and having a chat Always use the stairs.
 You’ll be surprised how many steps you clock up by avoiding lifts and escalators